Chem284Materials/pr1-2_profiling/README.md

 Is this practical using your code?
 Describe some optimizations or algorithmic changes that could improve your code's parallelization and performance.

 Note: Sometimes the results of a profiling experiment or optimization effort inspire ideas about other experiments that might be informative.
 Feel free to run and include any other profiling results you find relevant.
-For example, you might find it helpful to analyze the arithmetic intensity of the code.
+For example, you might find it helpful to measure the arithmetic intensity of the code.

 ## Task 4 - Code Optimization